abizerPatanwala/Structure-From-Motion/README.md

 # Structure-From-Motion
 ## Overview ##

-[^1]: The input images, camera parameters and matching.txt files in the *P3Data* folder was provided by [Professor Nitin Sanket](https://github.com/nitinjsanket/) as part of RBE 549:Computer Vision graduate course from RBE department of Worcester Polytechnic Institute(WPI).
+[^1]: The files in the *P3Data* folder were provided by [Professor Nitin Sanket](https://github.com/nitinjsanket/) as part of RBE 549:Computer Vision graduate course from RBE department of Worcester Polytechnic Institute(WPI).

 [^1]This project implements **Strucutre from Motion(SFM)** for 5 input images in the *P3Data* folder.
 The input images are already distortion corrected. *Caliberation* folder contains *cameraParams.mat* file which has camera parameters. *output* folder contains output images from various stages of structure from motion.